 Enjoy your next staining project!

-Stainnig can be pretty intimidating at first.
-I know I was afraid of messing up the look of my wooden pieces.
+Staining can be pretty intimidating at first.
+I know I was afraid of messing up the look of my favorite wooden pieces.
 But, these tips and tricks helped me along the way, and I hope they can help you too!

 I hope I have answered many of the questions you have about the process of staining wood, and that you’re on your way to begin a project of your own!

-Best of luck on your adventures.
+Good luck in your many adventures.
 Thanks for reading!